victor-0x29a/seat-belt-mtasa/README.md

 - Pressing "X" puts on and removes the seat belt;
 - Putting on the seat belt stops the alert;
 - If the vehicle crashes and the seat belt is not fastened, the player takes damage.

+# Extra

+My book about Lua has added on this project.